 Representative Results

 Figure 4 shows four sets of results obtained for the plane jet impinging on a plate at two different angles and two different flow rates.
-In fact, since the low-pressure side of the transducer is opened to the receiver, its readings correspond only to the overpressure Py, which are in fact the points shown in figure 4.
+In fact, since the low-pressure side of the transducer is opened to the receiver, its readings correspond only to the overpressure Py, which are in fact the points shown in Figure 4.

-According to figure 4, the profiles for 90o impingement are higher than the ones for 70o impingement.
+According to Figure 4, the profiles for 90o impingement are higher than the ones for 70o impingement.
 The reason for this behavior is that the stagnation streamline for the former case corresponds to the flow centerline, that is, the streamline for peak velocity and consequently maximum dynamic pressure.
 While the stagnation streamline moves away from the peak velocity line and bends away from its original path as the impingement angle decreases.
-This effect is sketched in figure 1(A), and it is also the reason why the peak pressure in the pressure profile moves away from the center of the plate.
+This effect is sketched in Figure 1(A), and it is also the reason why the peak pressure in the pressure profile moves away from the center of the plate.

 As expected, the maximum pressure decreases with flow rate (closed symbols in figure 4) because there is a general reduction in kinetic energy and hence in dynamic pressure as the flow rate decreases.
 This maximum pressure is in fact a measure of the stagnation pressure, Po, previously explained.
 For the case of the jet impinging the plate at 90o, this is an accurate measure of Po because the pressure tap coincides with the centerline, ergo the stagnation streamline, of the jet.
 But as suggested in figure 1a, the stagnation streamline bends away from its original path as the impingement angle decreases.
 Under this new condition, there is not guarantee that this streamline will exactly coincide with a pressure tap at its impingement location.
 Hence, the peak pressure observed at impingement angles different than 90o is just an approximation to Po.